Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby Open Clusters: Discussion

 A recent review on the physical origin of the IMF by \citet{hennebelle2024} summarizes how different mechanisms can yield primordial variations of the IMF, particularly below 0.5 M$_\odot$, where the slope could reduce to zero and even become positive below 0.2 M$_\odot$ (see their Fig. 3).
-Regarding the possibility that our clusters' IMF may not be truly characterized by a single power law fit but rather a piecewise function, particularly at the low mass regime, our results in Fig. \ref{fig:imf_all_clusters}, show some slight variations that could be or not significant, given the size of our sample.
-We see some variations in the IMF slope particularly between 0.3 $-$ 1.0 M$_\odot$ for some of the clusters.
-Three of the older clusters (NGC 6475, ASCC 101, and NGC 3532) have a smaller slope but also does one young cluster (NGC 7058).
-On the other hand, four of the younger clusters (Pozzo 1, NGC 2547, IC 1602, and Alessi 5) have a higher slope than the overall power law index fit.
+Regarding the possibility that our clusters' PDMF may not be truly characterized by a single power law fit but rather a piecewise function, particularly at the low mass regime, our results in Fig. \ref{fig:imf_all_clusters} show some slight variations that could be or not significant, given the size of our sample.
+In principle, if not biased by incompleteness, PDMF at the low-mass regime should be their IMF since these stars have not lost any mass yet.
+But, if mass segregation has been strong enough or has acted long enough to eject low-mass members, including disrupted binary stars' secondary masses, the PDMF slope at the low-mass regime will be flatter than at higher mass.

-Considering the binary stars' contribution when adding the secondary star mass will increase the observed slope, and indeed three of the above-mentioned younger clusters are at the higher end of the percentage of binary stars in Fig. \ref{fig:percentage_binary_stars}.
-On the other hand, if mass segregation has been strong enough to eject low-mass members, including disrupted binary stars secondary masses when acting over time, the slope can be reduced.
-All of the above-mentioned older clusters have a lower percentage of binary stars.
 Separating the effect of sustained mass segregation from primordial variations of the IMF slope is complicated by the uncertain age estimations against which to compare their relaxation time.